vendidero/woocommerce-germanized/readme.txt

 6. Edit pdf documents (Pro)

 == Changelog ==
+= 3.15.4 =
+* New: Support WooCommerce cart dropdown template block
+* Improvement: Use 1 gram as minimum resolution for label customs data
+* Improvement: Shipping method cart data compatibility with product bundles
+* Improvement: Do not defer label creation in case shipment has already been marked as shipped
+* Improvement: Maybe defer frontend script loading as Woo does starting with 8.4
+* Improvement: Price label replacement within price html
+* Improvement: Do only move checkboxes for elementor in case checkout is built with Elementor Pro
+* Fix: DHL valid address only checkbox
+* Fix: Shipments order item update validation
+* Fix: Shipping method condition field name overrides

 = 3.15.3 =
 * Improvement: Deutsche Post available product selection based on shipment dimensions
 * Improvement: Create non auto-packed shipment in case no packaging options are available